mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 It doesn't matter what offset you provide, as things will be converted to UTC where needed.
 But you should be aware of a few important quirks:

 - You can pass a `DateTime` in to any `DateTimeOffset` field.
 There is a one-way, implicit conversion.
 But be aware of the `.Kind` property of your `DateTime` values.
-- If you pass a `DateTime` with `Local` or `Unspecified` kind, the timezone of the computer where the code is running will be used and the `DateTime` value can change! `Local` comes from `DateTime.Now()` while `Unspecified` comes from `new DateTime()` or `DateTime.Parse()` when you don't explicitly set the `kind` parameter.
+- If you pass a `DateTime` with `Local` or `Unspecified` kind, the time zone of the computer where the code is running will be used and the `DateTime` value can change! `Local` comes from `DateTime.Now()` while `Unspecified` comes from `new DateTime()` or `DateTime.Parse()` when you don't explicitly set the `kind` parameter.
 - `Utc` kinds are safer.
 These come from methods such as `DateTime.UtcNow()`.
 - It is much easier just to pass a `DateTimeOffset` instance.
-They are unambiguous.
+They are unambiguousrelavent
 - Be aware that two `DateTimeOffset` values are equal if their UTC converted times are equal.
 For example, `2012-01-01T00:00:00+00:00` and `2012-01-01T02:00:00+02:00` refer to the same instantaneous moment, and are therefore equivalent.
-You can use an offset that is contextually relavent for your own purposes without regard to conversion.
+You can use an offset that is contextually relevant for your own purposes without regard to conversion.
 If you have no context, or just don't care, then use UTC.
 - RavenDB stores all `DateTime` and `DateTimeOffset` value in ISO8601 format.
 This is available in .Net via  the round trip string formatter, `.ToString("o")`.
 - A `DateTimeOffset` in a Raven document or metadata will maintain its offset, but when used in an index map, it will be converted to a UTC `DateTime`.
 This is important and desired behavior such that sorting and filtering still honors the equality behavior described earlier.